Joshua-Palamuttam/RevEngD/README.md

     - `private` will render all classes, methods, and fields.
     - `protected` will render only public and protected classes, methods, and fields.
     - `public` will render only pubilc classes, methods, and fields.
+- `--analyzeBodies` This flag will analyze method bodies when looking for dependencies in UML diagrams
+- `--sequence` This flag will create a sequence diagram for a given method
+- `--method` specifies a fully qualified method name to generate a sequence diagram for

 The following is a very basic example of how to run from the command line:
 ```bash